hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoDeleteTransactionBody"></a>

 ### CryptoDeleteTransactionBody
- Mark an account as deleted, moving all its current hbars to another account.
-It will remain in the ledger, marked as deleted, until it expires.
-Transfers into it a deleted account fail.
-But a deleted account can still have its expiration extended in the normal way.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |